NotDevX/LInjectorSave/README.md

 ### Don't ask why the commits are hashes pls.

+### Is LInjector key-less?
+Yes, LInjector is key-less, free and open-source.

 #### LInjector, including The LExploits Tools are not fully developed and can't be tested due to Hyperion Byfron, Roblox Anticheat.<br>
 🔴 All Exploits, including LInjector are currently patched.<br>Use any executor at your own risk.<br>
 Fluxus, Electron and Comet is working with UWP Roblox.</h4>

 ## About
 LInjector, developed mainly by [ItzzExcel](https://github.com/ItzzExcel).
-Using Krnl API to work.
+Using Fluxus API to work.
 Created by the necessity to have a secure & open-source executor without getting the risks of popular ones.

 ### Arguments (Linjector.exe --arg)